Parliamentary.ai

 Overview

-This Bill aims to provide legal protections for cohabiting couples in England and Wales, addressing their financial rights and responsibilities both during and after the relationship, and in the event of death.
+The Cohabitation Rights Bill aims to provide legal protections for unmarried couples (cohabitants) in England and Wales, covering financial arrangements after separation and death, and insurance rights.

 Description